Competition and Efficiency of Coalitions in Cournot Games with Uncertainty: Technical Preliminaries

 In this section, we define Cournot competition among coalitions of firms.
 Given $N$ firms, let $\mS_1,\dots,\mS_K$ be a partition of $\{1,\dots,N\}$.
 Let $(x_1,\dots,x_N)$ be a vector of production levels for each firm.
 The aggregate production commitment of group $\mS_k$ is denoted as $x(\mS_k)$:

 Similarly let $X (\mS_k)=\sum_{i \in \mS_k} X_i$ denote the aggregate (random) realized capacity of the group $\mS_K$.
 The payoff of the group $\mS_k$ is defined as:

-Note that, as for the social planner, a coalition benefits by being able to use the excess produciton of one member to offset the shortfall of another.
+Note that, as for the system operator, a coalition benefits by being able to use the excess production of one member to offset the shortfall of another.
 Thus the penalty incurred by the coalition is the shortfall between their {\em aggregate} realized capacity and {\em aggregate} production commitment.
-Note also that we do not consider the internal profit sharing contracts of each coalition; instead, we assume coalitions are able to optimally maximize the aggregate profit of their members.
+Note that we do not consider the internal profit sharing contracts of each coalition; instead, we focus on profit maximization of the coalition.

 Given $\mS_1,\dots,\mS_k$, we can define a Cournot game among coalitions through the payoff functions $(\pi_1,\dots,\pi_k)$.
 In this game the action for group $\mS_k$ is the aggregate production commitment $x(\mS_k)$; as with profit, we do not focus on how this commitment is divided among the individual firms.
 The game played by coalitions is a ``scaled'' version of the original game played by $N$ individual firms.
 The key difference is that the penalty is \emph{not linear} in the firms.
-By Jensen's inequality,
+By an analogous result to Lemma \ref{lem:aggregate},

 It is this reduction in risk that makes coalitions useful, as we describe in the subsequent sections.